KCM78/weather-spotifier-svelte/README.md

 # Weather-Spotifier (Svelte Version)

-This is an alternative version of my [Weather-Spotifier](https://github.com/KCM78/weather-spotifier) app that uses `Svelte` rather than `Angular` for the frontend code.
+This is an alternative version of my deprecated [Weather-Spotifier](https://github.com/KCM78/weather-spotifier) app that uses `Svelte` rather than `Angular` for the frontend code.
 This was done really as an experiment to play with `Svelte`, but having done so, I much prefer this over the `Angular` version.

 ## How to Use